 Claimants wishing to appeal must file their request within 60 days of receiving their notice from the SSA.
 While hearings are generally informal and take only about an hour to complete, your chances of success improve dramatically if you prepare in advance (see "Preparing for Your Social Security Disability Hearing" for advice).

 Dealing with the Social Security Administration can be enormously stressful.
 Frustration and confusion can result in the loss of a significant amount of time and may jeopardize your ability to collect benefits.
 Don't let the complexity of the rules or uncertainty about your rights prevent you from pursuing your claim.
-A free initial claim evaluation from an experienced attorney can help you better understand your rights and determine what kind of assistance is most appropriate given your situation.
+An experienced SSDI attorney can help you better understand your rights and determine what course of action is most appropriate given your situation.